FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/07-Certificates-and-Secrets/README.md

 This approach avoids sending shared secrets over the network and provides stronger proof of possession than Client Secrets.

 ---

-## Federated Credentials

-Federated Credentials enable applications running outside Azure to authenticate without storing secrets or certificates.

-Instead of presenting a shared credential, Microsoft Entra ID trusts an external OpenID Connect (OIDC) identity provider.

-Common scenarios include:

-- GitHub Actions
-- Kubernetes workloads
-- GitLab CI/CD
-- Other trusted OIDC providers

-In a Workload Identity Federation scenario, the external platform issues an OIDC token to the workload.

-The application presents that external token to Microsoft Entra ID.

-Microsoft Entra ID validates the configured issuer, subject, and audience in the Federated Credential.

-If the trust conditions match, Microsoft Entra ID exchanges the external token for an Azure Access Token.

-This authentication model avoids long-lived secrets and is Microsoft's recommended approach for modern DevOps environments.

----

 ## Enterprise Scenario